Shadow15510/Vecmat/README.md

  - `times_mat(mat)` : Multiplies the two matrixs and returns a `Matrix` object.
  - `by_mat(mat)` : Divides the two matrixs and returns a `Matrix` object.
- - The matrices supports basic operation, `+` and `-` for addition/substraction between two matrices and `*` and `/` for multiplication and division between a matrix and a real number
+ - The matrices supports basic operation, `+` and `-` for addition/substraction between two matrices and `*` and `/` for multiplication and division between a matrix and a real number, they also work for multiplication between two matrices
 #### Advanced matricial manipulations

  - `augment(mat)` : Allows to augment the size of the matrix by adding another matrix to the first one.